bandirevanth/bandirevanth.github.io/README.md

 ---

 ## Features
+- Beautiful Glassmorphism design with animated background
 - Responsive design optimized for all devices
 - Sections for About Me, Projects, Skills, Blog and Contact
 - Smooth scrolling and interactive UI elements
-- Beautiful Glassmorphism design with animated background
+- Contact form protected and enhanced by FormSubmit & reCAPTCHA

 ---